mousebird-consulting-inc/WhirlyGlobe/tutorial/ios/your_first_map.md

   theViewC = MaplyViewController(mapType: .TypeFlat)
   self.view.addSubview(theViewC!.view)
   theViewC!.view.frame = self.view.bounds
-  addChildViewController(theViewC!)
+  addChild(theViewC!)
 }
   {% endhighlight %}

+  {----}

+    {% highlight objc %}
+  (void)viewDidLoad
+  {
+    [super viewDidLoad];

+    // Create an empty globe and add it to the view theViewC = [[MaplyViewController alloc] initWithMapType:MaplyMapTypeFlat];
+    [self.view addSubview:theViewC.view];
+    theViewC.view.frame = self.view.bounds;
+    [self addChildViewController:theViewC];
+  }
+    {% endhighlight %}

 {% endmultiple_code %}

 That's it!
-Pick a real or virtual iOS device and run the app.
+Pick a real or simulated iOS device and run the app.
 If you get a blank screen (and no build errors), you win.
 At this point you can be certain that your project setup is correct, and you can proceed to add WhirlyGlobe-­Maply features with confidence.

 If you encounter build errors, or something other than a black screen comes up on the device review the above steps, and ensure that you have done everything correctly.